pmem/rpma/tools/perf/BENCHMARKING.md

 *Note*: All of the scripts presented in the following sections must be run on the client side.

+To use the report generation tools, you must additionally install:
+ - jinja2
+ - markdown2
+ - shutil
+ - pil
+ - textwrap
+ - csv

 ## Running workloads

 There are a few tools that can be used for automatic running RPMA-related workloads: